 I think that it is important to recognise the challenge is twofold: the technical side, but also for people themselves.

 This is a fundamental shift in how we all work, how people approach their teaching, how they work as academics or professional services, even right down to where they are trying to do all that.

 The biggest challenge is not, in fact, a technical one.
-Of course, there are the IT capacity considerations or how to design the right curriculum infrastructure, but it is the emotional element that is equally important right now.
+Of course, there are the IT capacity considerations or how to design the right curriculum infrastructure, but it is the emotional element which is equally important right now.

 How do we create a feeling of community for students studying remotely, and how do you create a sense of cohort for each individual?

 How it feels to be part of the university is an enormously important part of the student experience.
 We need to extend that social experience, as well as the sense of connection to academic staff, no matter where in the world our students are.

 For the next academic year, we are looking to achieve a flexible hybrid model where everyone receives the same education and sense of connection, wherever they are.
 This aims to maintain the quality of teaching and parity of cohort experience as much as possible.